davidmoten/xuml-tools/example.md

 The idea for this subsystem is that an order (like say an online purchase) is:

 * prepared for dispatching (the components of the order gathered up and packaged)
+* assigned to a courier
 * picked up by a courier
+* transited to intermediate depots
 * transited to the depot closest to the destination
 * delivery is attempted to a destination multiple times
-* once max delivery attempts have occurred the item is held at a nearby depot for the client to pick up
+* once max delivery attempts have occurred Or the delivery could not be made the item is held at a nearby depot for the client to pick up
 * the item would be held for a maximum period (say 14 days) before being returned to sender

 The entities involved are